DevTiagoOliveira/micromobility/README.md

 ## Repository Structure

-- *data*: locally persists the volumes exported by the project containers;
-- *documentation*: includes project documentation - such as the report and the presentation;
+- *docs*: includes project documentation - such as the report and the presentation;
-- *source*: incorporates the project source code.
+- *src*: incorporates the project source code.

 ## Working Group